WSCC-FM

 WSCC-FM has an effective radiated power (ERP) of 25,000 watts.
 The transmitter is on Venning Road in Mount Pleasant.
 WSCC-FM broadcasts in the HD Radio format.
-Its HD2 digital subchannel carries iHeartRadio's reggae music service "iRie Radio".
+Its HD2 digital subchannel formerly carried iHeartRadio's reggae music service "iRie Radio".
 Its HD3 subchannel carries a simulcast of WAYA-FM, which airs the WAY-FM Network contemporary Christian format.

 History

 Early years

 On May 19, 1983, the station signed on as WBJX.
 It was owned by Sunrise Broadcasting, and aired an adult contemporary music format.
-At first, it was powered at only 3,000 watts.
+At first, it’s effective radiated power was 3,000 watts.

 The following year, WBJX was bought by O'Grady Communications, which switched the call sign to WLNB.
 The station featured an early form of Urban Adult Contemporary called Heart & Soul, FM 94 WLNB.
 The station aimed its programming at African American adults.

 In 1987, WLNB was sold to Jones Eastern Broadcasting of Charleston, which changed the station to a rhythmic contemporary format or "CHUrban" as Hot 94 under the call letters WWHT, with the HT standing for Hot.
 The Hot 94 disc jockeys or "Hot Jocks" as they were known, included Madeline (formerly of crosstown Album Rock WAVF) for mornings, Mick Barker (from rival Top 40 outlet WSSX) for middays, with Chris Kelly (from WMMC/Columbia, South Carolina) for the afternoon, and Rocky Love (from WXTU/Philadelphia) for evenings.
 The station was programmed by Bob Casey, formerly Vice President of Programming of crosstown WXTC.

 Switch to Oldies

 Hot 94 failed to make headway due to strong competition from Top 40 stations WKQB (Q-107) and WSSX (95SSX).
-Hot 94 had a 3,000 watt signal, while WKQB and WSSX were powered at 100,000 watts.
+Hot 94 had a 3,000-watt signal, while WKQB and WSSX were 100,000 watts.
 In mid-1989, Hot 94 dumped the CHUrban format as well as much of the staff and flipped to Oldies as Hot Gold 94 WWHT.
 Again, ratings failed to materialize.

 In early 1990, WWHT switched to an Urban Contemporary format as WUJM, 94 Jams.
 But once again, the station faced strong competition from established Urban stations WWWZ and WPAL-FM.
 It switched to easy listening and soft adult contemporary by late 1991 as "Easy 94.3".